Security for AI features in Slack

 Conversation summaries and search answers

-Conversation summaries and search answers produce ephemeral AI responses (ex. responses will eventually disappear when you navigate away or close out the result), and that data is not stored on devices or servers.
+Summaries and search answers produce ephemeral AI responses (ex., responses will eventually disappear when you navigate away or close out the result), and that data is not stored on devices or servers.

 Recaps